From Fragmentation to Scalable Performance: Rebuilding a Bank’s Operating Model in a few months

 We started by mapping dozens of end-to-end core banking processes, identifying fragmentation, duplication and manual workarounds, making accountability gaps visible, clarifying decision rights and escalation paths, reviewing each major operational domain with management, and defining a future-state Target Operating Model aligned to growth ambitions.

-Efficiency improvements alone would not be enough.
-The bank needed clear ownership, structural accountability and a fundamentally different way of working.
+Efficiency gains would not unlock scale.
+The bank required end-to-end ownership, structural accountability and a different operating logic.

 PHASE 2 — Reassigning Ownership and Building Governance